-If the step leader can't help you reach higher things, then the extension ladder will help you.
+If a step leader can’t help you reach higher places, then an extension ladder will help you.
 It can be made out of two or more sliding parts that can be extended to a total height of over 10 meters.
-A lot of the users find them pretty helpful because of their versatility and compact storage size.
-So if your work is mainly at heights, then a simple extension ladder is the solution.
+A lot of users find an extension ladder very helpful because of its versatility and compact storage size.
+So if you mainly do your work at tall heights, then a simple extension ladder is the solution.

-When we're talking about compact ladders, you can't find a more compact ladder than the telescopic one.
+When we’re talking about compact ladders, you can’t find a better option than the telescopic one.
 It works in a pretty identical way to binoculars or a telescope.
-These ladders can be packed down to a pretty small size whenever you're not using them.
-This style of the ladder is ideal for people with limited storage or for people who are required to reach tall heights on the move.
+You can pack a telescopic ladder to a pretty small size whenever you’re not using it.
+This style of ladder is ideal for people with limited storage or for people who are required to reach tall heights on the move.
 They can easily fit inside most car boots and vans.

-If you use the ladder regularly and for various jobs, then a combination ladder is perfect for you.
-Combining the functionality of a step ladder and an extension ladder, you're buying something that will be worth every penny.
+If you use a ladder regularly and for various jobs, then a combination ladder is perfect for you.
+By combining the functionality of a step ladder and an extension ladder, you’re buying a product that will be worth every penny.

-Step ladders and extension ladders are mainly manufactured of wood, aluminum, or fiberglass.
-On the other side, the telescopic and combination ladders are made out only of aluminum.
+Step ladders and extension ladders are mainly manufactured out of wood, aluminum, or fiberglass.
+On the other side, telescopic and combination ladders are made out only of aluminum.

 Many decades ago, wood was the most common ladder material.
 But now, except for permanent attic ladders, wood is rarely used because of its massive weight.

-The ladders made out of aluminum are strong, lightweight, durable, and resistant to corrosion.
-Aluminum can quickly transfer electricity, so picking the fiberglass ladder is a better choice if you're working near electrical lines.
+Ladders made out of aluminum are strong, lightweight, durable, and resistant to corrosion.
+Aluminum can quickly transfer electricity, so picking a fiberglass ladder is a better choice if you’re working near electrical lines.

-The price for the ladders can vary depending on the type, size, and brand.
+The price of a ladder can vary depending on the type, size, and brand.

 Telescopic ladders can vary from $70 to $250;